mbradds/pipeline-profiles/readme.md

 - Company names as file names inside each "company_data" folder is probably going to lead to problems if company names change, or company names are different between datasets.
 Try to implement the same id structure in `webpack.config.js` for each corporate entity across the entire project.
 - Try to get wet4 tabs working for safety & environment navigation vs buttons.
 Tabs are more obvious.
 - Add things like province id's and eng/fra names as constants in langEnglish and langFrench.
-- Add more tests for public methods in `src/modules/dashboard.js`
+- Add more tests for public methods in `src/modules/dashboard`
 - Modify public path in .png file-loader so that image folder doesnt need to be two levels up.
 - Use the same data/id/lookup pattern in traffic & incidents for conditions.
 Having english and french datasets creates an inconsistency risk, and using id's for project names/themes will massively reduce data/bundle size, possibly at the expense of large lookup time?
 - Add datestone as an npm depenency.
 This didnt work last time becuse of the default parameter problem in IE11.
 - Add jsDoc strings to all public modules/methods in `src/modules`.
 - Look into the benfits of splitting css files and adding a `src/css` folder that compiles into one main.css file in `dist`.
-- Move `src/profile.hbs` into `src/components`.
-All templates should be kept together for readability.
 - Update version in package.json
 - Rename default branch to main